Learning Outcomes

 Summary

-- presume statutes do not alter the common law
+- presume statutes do not alter the common law;

-- presume statutes do not apply retrospectively
+- presume statutes apply only prospectively, not retrospectively;

-- require proof of mens rea for criminal offences
+- require proof of mens rea for criminal offences unless strict liability is unavoidable;

 Key Point Checklist